 So, What Does This Mean for You?

-Smartproxy has over 55 million residential IPs, which is a lot!
+Decodo has over 55 million residential IPs, which is a lot!
 This is more than enough for most regular users.

 You can target specific countries and cities, which is great for accessing content from different regions or doing local scraping.